• Blog

 One of the most intense pressures to have children may come from your spouse or partner.
 If you aren’t seeing eye to eye, look for ways to compromise.
 Make space for candid conversations so you can get to the root of potential pain points.
 Is it timing?
 The number of kids?
 The physical or emotional stress of childbirth?
 Getting to the bottom of what matters to both of you is key to finding common ground.

-OK, this one might not be a person, but the pressures of the biological clock are still very real.
-While it’s important to note that fertility starts to decline in your 30s and rapidly declines from your mid-30s,2 women ages 30 to 34 currently have the highest birth rate in the US.1 There are both risks and benefits to waiting, but that shouldn’t be your sole deciding factor.
+OK, this one might not be a person, but the pressures of time and biological constraints can still be very daunting.
+While it’s true that fertility starts to decline in your 30s and rapidly declines from your mid-30s,2 women ages 30 to 34 currently have the highest birth rate in the US.1 There are both risks and benefits to waiting, but that shouldn’t be your sole deciding factor.

 Question 3: How will I approach parenting?